-JAMB Cut-Off Mark for Electrical / Electronics Engineering 2026/2027 is the main information for candidates targeting one of the most competitive engineering fields.
+JAMB Cut Off Mark for Electrical / Electronics Engineering 2026/2027 is important for candidates targeting one of the most competitive Engineering fields.
 As schools tighten their admission screens, having a clear idea of the required score helps you stand an early chance of being admitted.
-This short guide highlights what to expect from the cut-off mark which is required for admission into Electrical / Electronics Engineering for the 2026/2027 session.
+This short guide highlights the cut off mark required for admission into Electrical / Electronics Engineering for the 2026/2027 session.

 What Is the JAMB Benchmark for Electrical / Electronics Engineering in 2026?

-The general cut-off mark set by JAMB for Electrical / Electronics Engineering is 140.
-This is the minimum score for eligibility, but it may not be enough to get into top institutions.
+The general cut off mark set by JAMB for Electrical / Electronics Engineering is 150.
+This is the minimum score for eligibility, but it may not be enough to get into top Institutions.

 - Federal Universities often ask for 200 and above